 Lunch in Cambiaso

-Once we arrived to the beach, we sat down at Mario’s restaurant.
+Once we arrived at the beach, we sat down at Mario’s restaurant.
 We quickly ordered a few large Presidente’s and picked our freshly caught fish to be cooked.
 The fish took at least an hour to prepare but we didn’t mind.
 You get lost in the sounds of the waves crashing, conversation, the music, and the chill vibe.
 It’s not hard to spend 1/2 a day in this spot.
 Once our fish came out, it was quite a surprise to see it still whole.
 It was tasty!
 This quickly became one of our favorite ways to eat fish in the DR.

 Since we decided to make Luperon our Hurricane home, we wanted to put Satori on a secure sailboat mooring with no worries.
 This meant we had to have our own sailboat mooring built and installed